-How to check progress while a heavy ALTER TABLE is running
+How to check progress during a heavy ALTER TABLE

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article summarizes how to check the progress of a heavy ALTER in MySQL.
+This article summarizes how to check the progress of a heavy ALTER operation in MySQL.

 I hope this helps in some way.